annie0sc/gdp-happy-health/design-architecture/Contributions/Mohan/README2.md

 - Joined in a Zoom meeting with the sprint team to share the user stories with them.
 ![](https://github.com/annie0sc/gdp_health_app/blob/master/design-architecture/Meetings/Meeting%20with%20sprint%20planning%20team.PNG?raw=true)

-- Reviewed the tasks of team members and gave suggestions to them.
+- Added all the members into github repository as contributors.
+- wroked on pending ticket in jira board and closed the tickets.